 Quantitative research is usually conducted using two methods.
 They are-

-Primary quantitative research is the most popular way of conducting market research.
-The differentiating factor of this method is that the researcher relies on collecting data firsthand instead of relying on data collected from previous research.
+Primary quantitative research is the most popular method of conducting market research.
+This method differs from others in that the researcher collects data firsthand instead of using data collected from previous research.

 There are multiple types of primary quantitative research.
-They can be distinguished based on three distinctive aspects, which are:
+They can be distinguished based on three distinctive aspects: Techniques & types of studies, Data collection methodologies, and Data analysis techniques.

 A. Techniques & Types of Studies: